 Like the Time Crisis series and also Silent Scope, the game is on rails in that the camera will drift along to new areas of the setting and place you into a compromising position.
 As soon as you head into the bank, there’s no let-up in the danger as you’re faced with mask-wielding criminals intent on taking you down.
 While their accuracy isn’t on point with every successive shot, they skipped the stormtrooper school of targeting as they will get you.
 You only have three health points, so after they’re gone, it’s game over.
 There are two settings but be assured that the easier of the two is only fractionally easier.
 But it’s like fighting with a bear or elephant; one is going to be slightly easier to begin with, and you can perhaps outwit them, but the results are the same: you’re going to die.

 It was the entrance of the bank that put more emphasis on the cover mechanics but also to be mindful of the time.
 I was able to hide behind a wall and shoot behind cover, but with the handgun you start with, while it’s accurate, the fire rate is weak, so you have to come out of cover to hit your targets; otherwise, you run out of time.
 I went through a whole range of gun positioning, from rookie cop to 90s Compton gangsta with the gun on its side, I eventually settled for a nuanced position where the Move control was on my hip and understated.
-Just goes to show how ineffective these movie poses are.
+It just goes to show how ineffective these movie poses are.

 On the topic of positioning, let’s look at reloading.
 Crisis VRigade has a unique system for reloads as you manually have to load your gun each time.
 With your right Move controller you handle your pistol and with the left take out a clip from the belt around your waist (these are infinite, sadly, time is not).
 With the right hand, you first release the empty clip and then hold the new clip and slide it into the gun.
 After that, you slide the top of the chamber to ready it.
 It’s like the real thing, so when you’re being shot at think that blind firing will see you through, you then have to reload in this manner while avoiding being shot and also within the time limit.
 It adds to the urgency and even realism.